 Commuting matrices

-Two square matrices and of the same size commute if
+Two matrices and of the same size commute if

 Worked example